hkarl/propgen/docsource/installation.rst

 Notes on the virtual machine installation
 =========================================

+This section summaries the crucial steps to install the virtual machine that can be downloaded from Ubuntu One.
+It might help to setup an own installation.

 - It is a ubuntu 12.04 i386 server, with fairly minimal setup.
 Only OpenSSH is selected as software package in the initial selection.

 - You might want to change the keyboad layout (currently configured via console-data as a German Apple USB keyboad, no deadkeys) and possibly the locale.